rust-lang/book/second-edition/src/ch15-03-drop.md

 <!-- I don't understand what the difference between those two choices are?
 /Carol -->

-This means we don't need to be careful about placing clean up code everywhere in a program that an instance of a particular type is finished with, but we still won't leak resources!
+This means we don’t need to be careful about placing clean up code everywhere in a program that an instance of a particular type is finished with, but we still won’t leak resources!

 We specify the code to run when a value goes out of scope by implementing the `Drop` trait.
 The `Drop` trait requires us to implement one method named `drop` that takes a mutable reference to `self`.
-In order to be able to see when Rust calls `drop`, let's implement `drop` with `println!` statements for now.
+In order to be able to see when Rust calls `drop`, let’s implement `drop` with `println!` statements for now.

 <!-- Why are we showing this as an example and not an example of it being used
 for clean up? -->